Timi-G/amazon-Product-Listing/README.md

   - To start the celery worker:
     - Open another terminal or Windows PowerShell with venv activated (see how to activate venv in the previous section).
     - Ensure you are in the root directory `amazonProductListing` and start celery with the command `celery -A amazonProductListing worker -l info`.
     - Note that you might run into errors using celery with the above command on Windows due to multiprocessing limits.
-If this is the case, run celery instead as solo with the command `celery -A amazonProductLisiting worker -l info -P solo`.
+If this is the case, run celery instead as solo with the command `celery -A amazonProductListing worker -l info -P solo`.
   - Now, you need to start celery beat — which sends due tasks to the worker.
 To start beat:
-    - Open another terminal or Windows PowerShell window with venv activated.
     - Start celery beats
+      - Open Django Admin Panel (/admin).

+      - Navigate to "Periodic Tasks".

+      - Click "Add Periodic Task":

+      - You can name Periodic Task as you wish, e.g Scrape Amazon Products Every 6 Hours

+      - Task: amazonbrands.tasks.scrape_amazon_products_for_all_brands

+      - Schedule Type: Interval

+      - Every: 6

-      - Windows
+      - Period: Hours

-        - Ensure you are in the root directory `amazonProductListing` and run the command `celery -A beat -l info`.
+      - All other arguments can be left empty

-      - Linux
+      - Save
-        - See how to setup and start celery beats from the [official celery documentation](https://docs.celeryq.dev/en/latest/userguide/daemonizing.html#usage-systemd)

         *note that you can manually scrap products of a brand using django admin (see note at the end of this documentation)*
-    - The beat has been set to run every 6 hours (check the `settings.py` file to adjust this behaviour if desired).

 ## Web scraping implementation
 - Firstly, the scraper visits `amazon.com` and gets the URL of products of the specific brands defined in the admin panel, taking pagination into consideration.